SoftwareHeritage/swh-docs/docs/deposit/howto/prepare.rst

   - tar: tar archive without compression or optionally any of the following compression algorithm gzip (``.tar.gz``, ``.tgz``), bzip2 (``.tar.bz2``) , or lzma (``.tar.lzma``)

-.. admonition:: File size limit
-   :class: warning

-   Our server will reject files larger than 100MB, if your artefact is larger than that please split it in multiple files then follow the "multi-step deposit" process